-System Words Function Description Control %SW58 Code of last stop Displays code giving cause of last transition from the RUNNING state to another state: S, SIM 0 Initial value (after a do ownload or an initialization command) 1 the Run/Stop input or while the controller wa n/Stop switch is set to 0.
+System Words Function Description Control

+%SW58 Code of last stop Displays code giving cause of last transition from the RUNNING state to another state: S, SIM

+0 Initial value (after a do ownload or an initialization command)

+1 the Run/Stop input or while the controller wa n/Stop switch is set to 0.
 A falling edge on Run/Stop switch at 0 has been detected as in the RUNNING state, or the controller the Run/Stop input or Run/Stop switch at 0.

 Program error detected.
 A program error has been detected while the controller was in the RUNNING state (in which case the controller goes to the HALTED state), or the controller was in the HALTED state when the power was cycled, preventing it starting in run.

 3 Stop command using button or Remote Gra EcoStruxure Machine Expert - Basic online phic Display.

-4 or the controller is in t mode is Start in Prev ontroller starting in run after a power cycle, the STOPPED state because the starting ious State and the controller was in the in the power outage occurred.
+4 Power outage.
+The controller starting in run after a power cycle, or the controller is in the STOPPED state because the starting mode is Start in Previous State and the controller was in the STOPPED state when the power outage occurred.

 5 Hardware error detec ted.

 6 Not used.

 7 Power on with starting g mode configured as Start in stop .

-8 ot recover previous data that it had at last imple because the battery is low), in run.
-9 9 Controller is not able to run due to internal memory errors. st stop are prioritized in OPPED state after a pow the following order (that is, when the ver cycle): = 1, 7, 4, 8, 2 %SW59 Adjust current date Adjusts the current da U Contains 2 sets of 8 bits to adjust current date.
-The operation is alway \$59. dge of the bit.
-This word is enabled by bit $\%$ Increment Decrement Parameter bit 0 bit 8 Day of week bit 1 bit 9 Seconds bit 2 bit 10 Minutes bit 3 bit 11 Hours bit 4 bit 12 Days bit 5 bit 13 Month bit 6 bit 14 Years 1 bit 7 bit 15 Centuries %SW61 Ethernet hardware ID et hardware Values and firmware compatibility are as follows: - 0 - Reserved.
+8 The controller could not recover previous data that it had at last power outage (for example because the battery is low), preventing it starting in run.

+9 Controller is not able to to run due to internal memory errors.

+The reasons for the last stop are prioritized in the following order (that is, when the controller is in the STOPPED state after a power cycle):

+1, 7, 4, 8, 2

+%SW59 Adjust current date Adjusts the current da U

+Contains 2 sets of 8 bi its to adjust current date.

+The operation is alway \$59.

+Increment Decrement Parameter

+bit 0 bit 8 Day of week

+bit 1 bit 9 Seconds

+bit 2 bit 10 Minutes

+bit 3 bit 11 Hours

+bit 4 bit 12 Days

+bit 5 bit 13 Month

+bit 6 bit 14 Years

+bit 7 bit 15 Centuries

+%SW61 Ethernet hardware Values and firmware compatibility are as follows:

+0 - Reserved.

 1 - Legacy.
-Compatible with all firmware versions.
-2 - Type A. Compatible with firmware version 1.12.1.1 or later.
+Compatible with all firmware versions.2 - Type A. Compatible with firmware version 1.12.1.1 or later.